 Once your Shopify DMCA has been submitted, Shopify’s legal team will review your request.
 You should hear back shortly on whether or not they’ve accepted your DMCA.
 If they have, a Shopify DMCA notice will be sent to the offending website, which will subsequently be taken down.

 An overwhelming number of stores on Shopify are believed to be fake, and rip off content from legitimate brands.
 Scammers easily set up these sites with stolen content and product photos to sell their knock-off counterfeit goods and obtain shoppers’ sensitive information.
-This poses a threat not only to your customers who may be fooled by these sites, but to your brand as well.
+This poses a threat not only to your customers who may be fooled by these sites but to your brand as well.

 By using your intellectual property, these scam sites diminish your revenue by luring your would-be customers in with great deals you could never replicate.
 This not only takes sales from your business and hurts your revenue but can jeopardize your brand’s reputation.
-To protect your customers and your brand, it is essential you safeguard your intellectual property from scammers on Shopify.
+To protect your customers and your brand, it is essential you safeguard your intellectual property from infringement on Shopify.

+Fake sites on Shopify are a growing problem and pose a threat to your customers, brand revenue, and brand reputation.
+Monitoring for trademark, copyright, and intellectual property infringement and submitting DMCA takedown requests are essential to properly protect your brand from Shopify infringement.
 Ready to take the next step to ensure your brand is protected?
 Red Points can make monitoring for infringements easier than ever with brand protection software that does the hard work for you.
 Request a demo to learn how it works.